8 Tips and Warnings on PPP Loan Forgiveness

 Exceptions to the FTE Employee Reduction Rule

-There are exceptions to reduction of loan forgiveness when a small business decreases the number of FTE employees during the eight-week covered period.
-According to the SBA, a borrower will not be penalized for FTE reductions for employees who were fired for cause, voluntarily resigned, or requested a reduction of their hours.
+There are a few exceptions to reduction of loan forgiveness when a small business decreases the number of FTE employees during the 24-week covered period.
+First, according to the SBA, a borrower will not be penalized for FTE reductions for employees who were fired for cause, voluntarily resigned, or requested a reduction of their hours.

-In addition, a borrower is exempt from the loan forgiveness reduction rules if it lowered FTE employee levels between February 15 and April 26, 2020, but restored the FTE employee level by June 30, 2020, to the level that existed during the pay period that included February 15, 2020.
+A borrower is also exempt from the loan forgiveness reduction rules if it lowered FTE employee levels between February 15 and April 26, 2020, but restored the FTE employee level by December 31, 2020, to the level that existed during the pay period that included February 15, 2020.
+Employees that are laid off after April 26, 2020, will result in an FTE reduction even if they are rehired by the end of 2020.

 Exception to Salary or Wage Reduction Rule